ZainabMaatouk20/Mood-Helper/README.md

-Project for csci410 Lebanes International University.
+Project for csci410 Lebanese International University.
 It demonstrates the use of flutter:
 - dropdownmenu widget
 - radio buttons